pkosciak/workspace/readme.md

   - you can run a vulnerability scan with the following command:
   - `wordfence vuln-scan .`
 - Makefile with a few usefull scripts
+  - `make admin` - will create "admin" account with password "admin".
+To see list of all commands check Makefile